 Specific regional conditions and responses may simplify or complicate attribution on those scales.
-For example, some human forcings, such as regional land use change or aerosols, may enhance or reduce regional signals of change (Lejeune et al., 2018; Undorf et al., 2018; Boé et al., 2020; Thiery et al., 2020; see also WGI Chapter 10, Section 10.4.2; WGI Chapter 11, Sections 11.1.6 and 11.2.2.
-In general, regional climate variations are larger than the global mean climate, adding additional uncertainty to attribution (e.g., in regional sea-level change, WGI Chapter 9, Section 9.6.1).
-These statistical limitations may be reduced by ‘process-based attribution’, focusing on the physical processes known to influence the response to external forcing and internal variability (WGI Chapter 10, Section 10.4.2).
+For example, some human forcings, such as regional land-use change or aerosols, may enhance or reduce regional signals of change (WGI Sections 10.4.2, 11.1.6 and 11.2.2; Lejeune et al., 2018; Undorf et al., 2018; Boé et al., 2020; Thiery et al., 2020).
+In general, regional climate variations are larger than the global mean climate, adding additional uncertainty to attribution (e.g., in regional sea level change, WGI Section 9.6.1).
+These statistical limitations may be reduced by ‘process-based attribution’, focusing on the physical processes known to influence the response to external forcing and internal variability (WGI Section 10.4.2).

 Attribution of weather and climate events to anthropogenic forcing

-New methods have emerged since AR5 to attribute the change in likelihood or characteristics of weather or climate events or classes of events to underlying drivers (National Academies of Sciences Engineering and Medicine, 2016; Stott et al., 2016; Jézéquel et al., 2018; Wehner et al., 2018; Wang et al., 2020; WGI Chapter 10, Section 10.4.1; WG1 Chapter 11, Section 11.2.2).
+New methods have emerged since AR5 to attribute the change in likelihood or characteristics of weather or climate events or classes of events to underlying drivers (WGI Sections 10.4.1 and 11.2.2; NA SEM, 2016; Stott et al., 2016; Jézéquel et al., 2018; Wehner et al., 2018; Wang et al., 2020).
 Typically, historical changes, simulated under observed forcings, are compared to a counterfactual climate simulated in the absence of anthropogenic forcing.
-Another approach examines facets of the weather and thermodynamic status of an event through process-based attribution (Hauser et al., 2016; Shepherd et al., 2018b; Grose et al., 2019; WGI Chapter 10 Section 10.4.1 and Chapter 11).
-Events where attributable human influences have been found include hot and cold temperature extremes (including some with wide-spread impacts), heavy precipitation, and certain types of droughts and tropical cyclones (e.g., Vogel et al., 2019; Herring et al., 2021; AR6 WGI Chapter 11, Section 11.9).
-Event attribution techniques have sometimes been extended to ‘end-to-end’ assessments from climate forcing to the impacts of events on natural or human systems (Otto, 2017, examples in WGII Table 16.1, SI of WGII Chapter 16, Section 16.2).
+Another approach examines facets of the weather and thermodynamic status of an event through process-based attribution (WGI Chapter 11 and Section 10.4.1; Hauser et al., 2016; T.G.
+Shepherd et al., 2018; Grose et al., 2019).
+Events where attributable human influences have been found include hot and cold temperature extremes (including some with widespread impacts), heavy precipitation, and certain types of droughts and tropical cyclones (AR6 WGI Section 11.9; e.g., Vogel et al., 2019; Herring et al., 2021).
+Event attribution techniques have sometimes been extended to ‘end-to-end’ assessments from climate forcing to the impacts of events on natural or human systems (examples in WGII Table 16.1, SI of WGII Section 16.2; Otto, 2017,).

 Attribution of observed changes in natural or human systems to climate-related drivers

-The attribution of observed changes to climate-related drivers across a diverse set of sectors, regions and systems is part of each chapter in the WGII contribution to the AR6 and is synthesised in WGII Chapter 16 (Section 16.2).
+The attribution of observed changes to climate-related drivers across a diverse set of sectors, regions and systems is part of each chapter in the WGII contribution to AR6 and is synthesized in WGII Chapter 16 (Section 16.2).
 The number of attribution studies on climate change impacts has grown substantially since AR5, generally leading to higher confidence levels in attributing the causes of specific impacts.
-New studies include the attribution of changes in socio-economic indicators such as economic damages due to river floods (e.g., Schaller et al., 2016; Sauer et al., 2021), the occurrence of heat related human mortality (e.g., Sera et al., 2020, Vicedo-Cabrera et al., 2018;) or economic inequality (e.g., Diffenbaugh and Burke, 2019).
+New studies include the attribution of changes in socio-economic indicators such as economic damages due to river floods (e.g., Schaller et al., 2016; Sauer et al., 2021), the occurrence of heat-related human mortality (e.g., Vicedo-Cabrera et al., 2018; Sera et al., 2020) or economic inequality (e.g., Diffenbaugh and Burke, 2019).